Iretha/design-patterns/src/com/smdev/structural/structural.md

 * [Decorator (GoF)](/design-patterns/structural/decorator)

-Designed to add responsibilities to objects dynamically
+Designed to to add/ remove responsibilities to objects dynamically (even at runtime), without changing their implementation

 * [Facade (GoF)](/design-patterns/structural/facade)

-Designed to represent an entire subsystem as a single object
+Designed to hide an entire subsystem behind a facade and present is as a single object

 * [Flyweight (GoF)](/design-patterns/structural/flyweight)